Antonskoltech/Antonskoltech.github.io/index.md

 </div>
 <div class="unit golden-large">
 <div class="lead lead-about">
-Hey!
+Hello!
 My name is Anton.
 I'm a researcher in autonomous robotics with a particular interest in the fusion of learned and classical techniques for robust perception.

 I am currently a research assistant in the [Autonomous Transportation Systems Group](https://robotics.innopolis.university/en/labs/laboratoriya-avtonomnyh-transportnyh-sistem/) with [*Prof. Alexandr Klimchik*](https://scholar.google.fr/citations?user=KLpMBj0AAAAJ&hl=en) at [Innopolis University](https://innopolis.university/en/).
-I received my Master's from [Skolkovo Institute of Science and Technology (Skoltech)](https://www.skoltech.ru/en/) in 2020 with a six-months research visit in the [Robotics Institute](https://www.ri.cmu.edu/) at [Carnegie Mellon University](https://www.cmu.edu/).
+I received my Master's from [Skolkovo Institute of Science and Technology (Skoltech)](https://www.skoltech.ru/en/) in 2020 with a six-months research visit at the [Robotics Institute](https://www.ri.cmu.edu/) at [Carnegie Mellon University](https://www.cmu.edu/).
 </div>

 <!-- I am a fan of philosophy, aviation, sport, food, and art.
 In particular, the work of Arthur Schopenhauer, William Blake, Simone Weil, Leonard Cohen, Cormac McCarthy, Bon Iver, Charlie Kaufman, Wintersleep, and Dylan Thomas.  -->

-I did my Master's research work in the [Biorobotics lab](http://biorobotics.ri.cmu.edu/index.php) (Robotics Institute at Carnegie Mellon University) under the supervision of [*Prof. Howie Choset*](https://scholar.google.com/citations?user=4fvo61oAAAAJ&hl=en).
+I performed my Master's research work in the [Biorobotics lab](http://biorobotics.ri.cmu.edu/index.php) (Robotics Institute at Carnegie Mellon University) under the supervision of [*Prof. Howie Choset*](https://scholar.google.com/citations?user=4fvo61oAAAAJ&hl=en).
 My Master's research work related to the development of a new 3D Place Recognition framework in 3D LIDAR-based SLAM algorithm, which can achive orientation-invarian 3D place recognition
 </div>
 </div>
 </div>